 The university’s electronic media may not be used for commercial Solicitation.
 These media shall include (but are not limited to) the World Wide Web site and its attached materials, electronic mail (e-mail) system, and facsimile equipment.

 - Physical properties donated or provided by commercial or governmental entities may display the name, identifying symbol, or features relating to the donor’s or the provider’s interests, when such displays are consistent with the campus planning regulations and are judged by the executive vice president and provost and the chancellor to benefit the university.

-- Use of a public address system, message boards, and/or the electronic message display sign in advertising/promoting an event or the location of a business is permitted when authorized by the vice president for student affairs and enrollment management (or designee).
+- Use of a public address system, message boards, and/or the electronic message display sign in advertising/promoting an event or the location of a business is permitted when authorized by the vice president for student success and enrollment management (or designee).

 - Distribution of printed commercial advertising materials or similar advertising on the university grounds or in facilities during an event is permitted when the university sponsor or host of the event has received prior written approval for such an activity from the key administrator of the building used and the cognizant vice president or campus president.

 - In-person Solicitation on campus is permitted when a solicitor receives a personal invitation from an individual to meet on a private basis.
 Individuals (students or employees) may not extend invitations to solicitors to meet with a group of individuals for the purpose of soliciting without prior written approval.
 Requests for approval shall be in writing to the director of campus activities, and must follow the Activity Registration Form and process.

 - In-person Solicitation to individuals or select groups of employees by representatives of commercial organizations is permitted when directly related to the official business of the university and its departments (g., trade fairs or scientific equipment vendors).
 Such Solicitation shall be approved by the cognizant department head, dean, and/or vice president.